sebastiencs/coreutils-icons/README.md

 ## Customization

 - You can change colors in `src/ls-icons.c`.
-- To add new icons with file extensions, modify the structure `file_matches` in `src/ls-icons.c`.
+- To add new icons with file extensions, modify the array `file_matches` in `src/ls-icons.c`.
 Pull requests are welcome